LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 LHA Peel vs Traditional Peels

 Most peels rely on acidic compounds to disrupt the skin’s outer layer and prompt regeneration through controlled injury.
-The LHA Peel instead uses an alkali-based formula to stimulate cell turnover while preserving the upper skin layers.
+The LHA Peel instead uses an alkali-based formula to stimulate cell turnover while preserving the upper layers of the skin.
 Its pH mirrors the skin’s natural level, helping prevent redness, flaking, or post-treatment inflammation.

 Lipo-Hydroxy Acid’s larger molecular size slows absorption, allowing gradual, even delivery.
 This helps target oil buildup and uneven patches without irritating sensitive areas.

-Ingredients like P-Sol (from olive and coconut oils) and barrier-repairing lipids support hydration and reduce irritation during exfoliation.
+Ingredients like P-Sol (derived from olive and coconut oils) and barrier-repairing lipids support hydration and help reduce irritation during exfoliation.
 Together, they soften fine lines and promote comfort.

-While traditional peels, such as glycolic or TCA peels, can cause redness for several days, the LHA Peel fits easily into busy routines, especially for clients seeking subtle changes without downtime.
+While traditional peels, such as glycolic or TCA peels, can cause redness for several days, the LHA Peel seamlessly integrates into busy routines, particularly for clients seeking subtle changes without downtime.

 Hobart treatment room for LHA Peel and Glass Skin Facial